themesberg/flowbite/content/components/mega-menu.md

 ## Mega menu with icons

-Use this example of a navigation bar built with the utility classes from Tailwind CSS to enable users to navigate between the pages of your website.
+This example of a mega menu dropdown can be used to also show an icon near the text of the link.

 {{< example github="components/navbar.md" show_dark=true >}}
 <nav class="bg-white border-gray-200 px-2 lg:px-4 py-2.5 dark:bg-gray-800">